innokenty/dungeon-hero/README.md

 Oh yeah, you've done it, you slaved the beast!
 You gain 1177 experience.
 ```

-Unfortunately 1177 exp is not enoght for the level two, so... you'll need more monsters!
+Unfortunately 1177 exp is not enogh for the level two, so... you'll need more monsters!
 Good luck, my hero!